THE OEI BIZEN SCHOOL (応永備前)

 The later Muromachi (室町) period was commonly known as the Sengoku Jidai (戰国時代) which translates as the age of the country at war.
 It was called this because it was a period in Japanese history that was unprecedented in the amount and intensity of warfare between the feudal lords, Daimyo, as they struggled for supremacy.
 A by-product of this constant warfare was a demand for swords and other weapons that was unrivaled either before or after this period of conflict.
 One of the most prolific schools in the Muromachi period was the Bizen (備前) school.

 Unfortunately, there were relatively few good smiths working in Bizen (備前) province at this time.
 Because of the great demand for weapons, most of the Sue-Bizen (末備前) smiths produced numerous kazu–uchi mono pieces (mass produced blades).
 These were basically factory-produced blades that were made without giving any regard to the quality of the pieces.
+Generally they were made by less skilled smiths who used less steel in an attempt to economize on tamahagane.
+This, of course, led to more flaws and the common appearance of shingane.
 These blades were made after the Eisho era (1504).
 For the most part, these blades were signed with only a two-character signature such as Sukesada (祐定), or they were signed Bishû Ju Osafune (備州住長船) (and the smith’s name).

 Some of the characteristics of Kazu-uchi mono are as follows: